Hyde Park is a thriving hub of food, drink and culture, just minutes from the city centre – but have you discovered all its secrets?

-Hyde Park is absolutely ice cream obsessed and Gelato Passion has stepped in to fill demand.
+Hyde Park is absolutely ice cream obsessed and Gelato Passion has stepped in to fill the demand.
 They have over 20 different flavours for you to choose from, with classics like mint choc chip alongside adventurous creations like bubblegum, Snickers or Kinder Bueno.
 It’s not just ice cream, though.
 You can tuck into loaded plates of Belgian waffles, cookie dough and crepes, which you can wash down with one of their thick, indulgent milkshakes.

 Gelato Passion, 148A Cardigan Road, Hyde Park, Leeds, West Yorkshire, LS6 1LU.